Wairimu-2025/intro-python/README.md

 # intro-python
-This is my first content intro to Python
+This is my first content intro to Python by Kenn